SamWij/apprenticeships/README.md

 don't panic!
-complete one component at a time, this was a bigger project and I was all over the shop. user trello (i did have a trello board set up with features and to do items which, when panic set in I didn't use) I need to learn Ruby and understand what sinatra and ruby do.
+complete one component at a time, this was a bigger project and I was all over the shop. user trello (i did have a trello board set up with features and to do items which, when panic set in I didn't use) Learn ruby, sinatra and get a better understanding of active records.